-A: We believe very strongly that you should be able to apply what you are learning in the classroom at work the next day.
-Although we explore and apply theory, our ultimate goal is to help you use what you learn to benefit your employer and to advance your career.
+A: We believe very strongly that you should be able to apply what you are learning in the classroom at your place of work the following day.
+Although we explore and apply theory, helping you use what you learn to benefit your employer and advance your career is the ultimate goal.

 Q: Are professors primarily academic faculty or practicing professionals?

-Q: How much time do I need to plan to study outside of class each week?
+Q: How much time do I need to plan to study outside of class per week?

 Q: What types of assignments can I expect?

 A: Short written assignments (3-7 pages) relating your professional experience to the material you are covering in class, problem sets and case studies for quantitative courses, quizzes / exams and presentations.
-The assignments vary greatly to fit the subject matter.
+The assignments vary based on the nature of the course material.

 Q: Am I expected to do group work and meet outside of class times?

 A: There are some group projects and assignments, but students are not expected to meet outside of the normal class schedule to complete the group work.
-Most group assignments can be accomplished through email or telephone contact.
+Most group assignments can be accomplished through email, telephone contact, or other electronic tools.